michaelsenapon/alx-llp/0x0A-argc_argv/README.md

-Projects on Arguments to main function
+Projects on Arguments to main functioN ust some random
-Just some random text